CMMC Compliance Requirements

 Checklist or Steps

-- Develop or update System Security Plan (SSP) — Document the security architecture, control implementation status, and boundaries of the Assessment Scope.
+- Develop or update System Security Plan (SSP) — Document the operating environment, system boundaries, and control implementation status per NIST SP 800-171A assessment procedures.

 Reference Table or Matrix